jsherman1/kahadb-trace-analyzer/README.md

 After enabling trace logging and the output is captured, copy the log file to the resources directory of this project.

-# building the project:
+# Building the project:

 mvn clean install

-# running the project:
+# Running the project:

 mvn -Dconcise=true exec:java -Dexec.mainClass="com.redhat.KahaDBTraceAnalyzer" -Dexec.args="kahadb.log"